rujulvyas/demoLR-RR/README.md

 # demoLR-RR
-demo project how ro LR to RR
+demo project how to LR to RR